reald/uv-k5-firmware-custom/README.md

 Main screen in "DF Simple" mode.
 Gain step 5 is used, received signal strength is 118 (the higher the stronger the signal).
 A means "VFO A" (can be A or B, does not matter), "AM" means amplitude demodulation (selected in the menu before), "U-" means lowest bandwidth (can be "N-", "N" or "W", too.
 Does not really matter.).
-433.920 is the selected frequency (433.92MHz).
+433.920 is the selected frequency (433.92 MHz).

 ### Quick Setup ###